crossorigin="anonymous"> crossorigin="anonymous">

 The main electrolytes are sodium, potassium, magnesium and calcium.
 I usually just look for tablets that are made for sports and don't overthink too much about the ratios.

-Electrolytes are essential for basic cell function however I can't say that they prevent cramping.
+Electrolytes are essential for basic cell function however I can't say they prevent cramping.
 I will write another blog on electrolytes/cramping in the future.

 Conclusion

-These four supplements—creatine, protein powder, theanine, and electrolytes—form the foundation of my supplementation routine.
 Remember, they are intended to complement a balanced diet, not replace it.
 Prioritize obtaining nutrients from whole foods whenever possible.

 If you desire more information on supplements, feel free to reach out.